junga-com/bg-dom/README.md

 # bg-dom

+# 2020-12 Status

+This package is becoming stable.
+It is used by several Atom plugins.
+I have used it to create a stand alone electron app to analyze my heath insurance plan options and will soon create a web app using it on my nginx based app server.

 # 2020-09 Status

 This package was just renamed from bg-atom-redom-ui to bg-dom.
 It started as UI code specific to using REDOM in the Atom editor environment but then evolved into something similar and compatible to REDOM but independent and of general use, not just for use in Atom.